Mahmoud-Moh/Function-Plotter/README.md

 ## How to Use

-1. Run the application by executing the script.
-A window will appear with the dark-themed user interface.
+1. Run the application by executing the script "app.py".

 2. Enter the equation of the function in the "Equation" field.
 The supported operators are +, -, /, *, and ^ for exponentiation.